 In commemoration of John Pender’s achievements a memorial fund was set up that raised £6,277.
 Out of this money, the committee donated £5,000 to the Department of Electrical Technology of University College, to enable an expansion of its facilities.
 This included the founding of the Pender Laboratory and the inauguration of the Pender Chair of Electrical Engineering in 1899.
 Dr John Ambrose Fleming was appointed the first Professor, a post he held until 1925 during which time he became known for inventing the first thermionic valve or vacuum tube (see below) and is famous for the left hand rule for electric motors -– if the forefinger, second finger and the thumb of the left hand are extended at right angles to each other, the fingers indicate the motion in an electric motor.
 He was also a consultant to the London Electric Supply Corporation, the Swan Company, Ferranti Limited, Edison Telephone, the Edison Electric Light Company, the Edison and Swan United Electric Light Co. and the British Admiralty Coastguard signal stations.

-In 1903, a further eight Admiralty Coastguard signal stations opened, they were at Bere Island, Castletown – Ireland; Spurn Head, Easington, Yorkshire; Alderney, Channel Islands; St. Abb’s Head, Berwickshire, Scotland; St. Ann’s.
+The responsibility of the Coastguard passed to the Admiralty and on 21 May 1903 and the office of Admiral Commanding Coastguard and Reserves was established the first incumbent being Admiral Sir Ernest Rice (1840-1927) of Dane Court, Tilmanstone and the son of former Dover MP Edward Royce Rice (1790-1878).
+A further eight Admiralty Coastguard signal stations were opened, they were at Bere Island, Castletown – Ireland; Spurn Head, Easington, Yorkshire; Alderney, Channel Islands; St. Abb’s Head, Berwickshire, Scotland; St. Ann’s.
 Head, Pembrokeshire; Landguard, Felixstowe, Suffolk; Port Patrick, Wigtownshire, Scotland and Duncansby Head on the north eastern tip of the Scottish mainland.
 That year, an agreement had been reached between the Admiralty and Lloyds of London insurance and reinsurance market with its roots in marine insurance.
 The agreement enabled Lloyds to operate commercial signalling stations for merchant shipping and one was jointly rebuilt at the end of Admiralty Pier with the Royal Navy in 1907.
 The station continued operating through two World Wars until February 1951 when it was transferred to the Harbour Board signal station on the Eastern Arm.

 This joint operation, from the signal station on Dover’s Admiralty Pier, had come about due to the Admiralty’s concern that the maritime airwaves were becoming overcrowded.
 Trinity House had planned to install Marconi equipment on all their light vessels but this required the sanction of the Admiralty and they were only allowing one at a time in order to see what effect this had on the transmissions from existing stations.
 The same reasoning was also being applied to the SECR cross Channel ships, Lloyds, the Royal Navy and Coastguard signal stations.
 Experiments and innovations were also still taking place, some in order to answer questions as to why Morse Code was used in transmitting wireless messages.
 This was because only the ‘on-off‘ signal could be transmitted and to make radiotelephony possible.